ondrejch/FSM/scripts/mk0/readme.txt

-FSM mk0 is FastCube - cubical reactor with sqaure 20% LEU and lead chessboard lattice
+FSM mk0 is FastCube - cubical reactor with 20% LEU and lead chessboard lattice